ST PAUL BOARD OF DIRECTORS

 Adrianne is Executive Director, Board Member and Trustee of the Benton Foundation, a private operating foundation with offices in Evanston, IL.Benton believes that communications policy rooted in the values of access, equity, and diversity has the power to deliver new opportunities, strengthen communities, and enliven democracy.
 Benton experts make knowledge and analysis accessible to include more people in communications policymaking.

 Adrianne spent her professional career in the media business, specializing in distribution and marketing strategies, management, strategic planning and acquisitions.
 For 13 years, she worked at Chicago-based Home Vision Entertainment (HVe), a publisher and distributor of classic and independent films on DVD.
 She rose from Executive Vice President to President/CEO and majority owner before selling the business in 2005.
-Before that, Adrianne spent fourteen years in New York City, the last eight travelling the world for Children’s Television Workshop (now Sesame Workshop) where she served as VP of International Television.
+Before that, Adrianne spent fourteen years in New York City, the last eight traveling the world for Children’s Television Workshop (now Sesame Workshop) where she served as VP of International Television

 Bill Coleman leads Community Technology Advisors, a consultancy focused on community broadband and economic development services.
 With his advice and facilitation, community-based leadership teams assess and improve their access and use of technology to improve community vitality, including initiatives in network deployment, application development, and digital inclusion.
 Bill has worked extensively in greater Minnesota throughout his career – with a regional planning commission in Mora, with the State of Minnesota as staff to the Star City Program, and with a regional telecommunications provider working in market development.
 Bill has a degree in Urban Studies from MSU-Mankato.
-He lives in Mahtomedi where he serves on the City's Planning Commission.

 Jeffrey Kannas is a Director in the Manufacturing Practice at Deloitte Consulting.
 Jeffrey has spent more than 12 years leading global large scale ERP implementations and has over 17 years of Manufacturing Industry expertise.
 Beyond developing quality solutions that drive value for his clients Jeffrey is a family man interested in helping his community by serving on PCs for People's board.